bonfire-networks/bonfire-app/docs/DEPLOY.md

 - add `sandbox = false` in your nix.conf
 - fetch and build the app and dependencies: `nix run github:bonfire-networks/bonfire-app start_iex`
 - add it as an input to your system flake.
-- add an overlay to make the package available
+- add an overlay to just the package available
 - add the required configuration in your system

 Your `flake.nix` file would look like the following.
 Remember to replace `myHostName` with your actual hostname or however your deployed system is called.